-High Performance Fuel Injectors for Alfa Romeo V6 and Nord Engines
+New Fuel Injectors for Alfa Romeo Engines (sets of 4 or 6)

-These high resistance (high impedance) fuel injectors fit the engine with NO modifications.
-They fit the stock GTV6/Milano fuel rail and injector mounts.
-We have them in various flow rates to handle any possible Alfa V6 application.
+The high resistance (high impedance) fuel injectors fit the engine with NO modifications.
+They fit the stock GTV6/Milano/Spider fuel rail and injector mounts.
+They will also fit other hose feed fuel injector applications - use the flow rates below to determine which will suit your application.
+We have them in various flow rates to handle any possible Alfa Romeo 4 cyl Nord or Alfa V6 application.
 The most commonly needed sizes are listed below but we have sets to handle anything up to 600 hp!
-We also offer Alfa 4 cylinder Nord options.

 Injector Flow Rates and Descriptions:

 Stock injectors flow rate = 17.6 pounds per hour (pph) @ 36.5 psi,

 Stage 1 L jet injectors = 17.6 pph @36.5 psi